Jaffaer/ammo_sync_jaffar/README.md

 # Direct-ammo-sync-with-ox_inventory

+!!!
+You cant change the name of the resource file !!!

 A simple script for FiveM (Qbox + ox_inventory) that synchronizes ammunition in real time.

 Every time a player fires a shot, the ammunition is instantly saved to the database.